 Here are the basic parts of a Chapter 12 repayment plan:

 Required plan payments.
 During the plan period, the debtor must turn over all of his or her “disposable income” to the Chapter 12 trustee.
 “Disposable income” in a Chapter 12 case is the difference between the revenue generated by the debtor’s farm or fishing operations and the amount reasonably needed to cover:

-expenses incurred in the maintenance and support of the debtor’s family.
+business expenses, and expenses incurred in the maintenance and support of the debtor’s family.

 The trustee retains a fee from the plan payments and disburses the balance to creditors.

 Mortgages and other secured claims.
 One of the advantages of Chapter 12 is that it allows debtors to “cram down” secured debt, like farm mortgages and boat loans.
 Mortgage lenders and other secured creditors must be paid at least the value of the collateral pledged for the debt.
 Any balance owed in excess of the collateral’s value can be treated as unsecured debt, which is often paid little or nothing in Chapter 12 cases.
 Payments on secured debt can be stretched out even beyond the term of the plan, and interest can be reduced to a current market rate.

 Discharge of debt.
 Chapter 12 plans have to meet the “best interests of creditors” test.
 Under the “best interests” test, creditors have to be paid at least as much under a Chapter 12 plan as they would receive in a Chapter 7 bankruptcy liquidation.
 As long as the “best interests” test is met, unsecured creditors can be paid pennies on the dollar or even nothing at all.